awaisrauf/awais/index.md

 # News

 #### ICLR17 Workshop submission
 Together with Prof. Chunming Wang, we submitted a workshop paper presenting our work on second-order optimization for distributed deep learning to ICLR17.
-[Link](https://openreview.net/forum?id=B1lpelBYl&noteId=B1lpelBYl)
+Update: It was accepted! [[Link](https://openreview.net/forum?id=B1lpelBYl&noteId=B1lpelBYl)]

 <br />